mozzius/arbitra/docs/Arbitra.md

 exports.init = init
 ```

 There are some extra inports in this file.
-We import both `fs` and `file.js`, because `file.js` can only store stuff in `%APPDATA%`. `dialog` is a part of Electron, and as such we need to access it through `electron.remote`.
+We import both `fs` and `file.js`, because `file.js` can only store data in `%APPDATA%`. `dialog` is a part of Electron, and as such we need to access it through `electron.remote`.

 I retrieved the version number by using `require()` on `package.json`, which is where that is stored.
 Getting the property `version` from that gives us the application version directly.
 We then set the version number using: